2. Dictionary Inputs#

 17model = thevenin.Model(params)

 2.4.
-Build an experiment#
+Build an Experiment#

 Experiments are built using the Experiment class.
 An experiment starts out empty and is then constructed by adding a series of current-, voltage-, or power-controlled steps.
 Each step requires knowing the control mode/units, the control value, a relative time span, and limiting criteria (optional).
 Control values can be specified as either constants or dynamic profiles with sinatures like f(t: float) -> float where t is the relative time of the new step, in seconds.
 The experiment below discharges at a nominal C/5 rate for up to 5 hours.
 A limit is set such that if the voltage hits 3 V then the next step is triggered early.
 Afterward, the battery rests for 10 min before charging at C/5 for 5 hours or until 4.2 V is reached.
 The final step is a 1 hour voltage hold at 4.2 V.